 - 0.2 per occupant in other egress components, like corridors

-If there two or or more exits are required, the total width must be divided so that if one exit becomes unusable, the capacity of the other exit is not reduced by more than 50% the overall required capacity.
+If two or more exits are required, the total width must be divided so that if one exit becomes unusable, the capacity of the other exit is not reduced by more than 50% of the overall required capacity.

 You can pass the NCIDQ Exam.